Managing small group oversight with clusters

 Overview of clusters

 It is easy to group together small groups using Clusters.
 Clusters are essentially all about small group oversight.
 Cluster overseers can view the member lists and recent attendance of the groups in their care from within the My Groups section of My ChurchSuite.
 And within ChurchSuite, when communicating to your small groups, Users can optionally filter or direct communications by cluster.
 Clusters can also be used as a criteria for filtering many of the Small Groups module's reports.
 Note that a group can only be assigned to one cluster.

-Clusters is an optional feature - before you can use it you'll need to make sure the feature is enabled in the Small Groups module's settings.
+Clusters are an optional feature - before you can use it you'll need to make sure the feature is enabled in the Small Groups module's settings.
 Here's how...

 Enabling Cluster oversight